mouryag/mouryag/README.md

 * ✍ I aspire to built intelligent and smart systems that can move mankind forward and make world a better place.

-* 🔭 Research Interests: Machine Learning,Computer Vision, NLP,Data analytics,Data vizualisation.
+* 🔭 Research Interests: Machine Learning,Computer Vision, NLP,Data analytics,Data vizualisation, Big data, Cloud technologies.

 * A Computer Science and Engineering student